專業叢書

 IV.
 Transfer Trust Account Funds to the LLC.

 After the funds have been put into the Trust account, the Trust funds can be transferred to the LLC account after the LLC is set up and the account is opened.
-At this time, the trustee company needs the investment manager to send the transfer order from the provided e-mail address and contact the investment consultant to confirm the remittance
+At this time, the trustee company needs the investment manager to send the transfer order from the provided e-mail address and contact the investment consultant to confirm the remittance3.
+Subsequent Income Distribution of the U.S. Trust

 (1) Trust profits distribution